projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 There are several ways to install Felix.

--   if you are running Ubuntu 14.04, then you can install a version from our PPA:
+-   if you are running Ubuntu 14.04 or 16.04, you can install from our PPA:

-        sudo apt-add-repository ppa:project-calico/calico-<version>
+        sudo apt-add-repository ppa:project-calico/calico-2.0
         sudo apt-get update
         sudo apt-get upgrade
         sudo apt-get install calico-felix

-    As of writing, &lt;version&gt; should be 2.0.

 -   if you are running a RedHat 7-derived distribution, you can install from our RPM repository: